-Screening for colonisation with MRDO prior to hospitalisation
+Screening for colonisation with MDRO prior to hospitalisation

 The burden of infections with multi-drug resistant organisms (MDRO) continues to increase globally and locally (1,2).
 A MDRO is defined as an organism that is resistant to three or more classes of antibiotics.
 Infections with these organisms can be challenging to manage as therapeutic antimicrobial options are limited.
 Therefore, various preventive measures are undertaken to prevent the evolution and spread of MDRO in healthcare settings.
 This includes screening prior to hospital admission in order to identify at-risk patients who are colonised with MDRO.